nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 For this guide, we'll be giving you a sample spreadsheet to easily convert into a .csv file, as well as some things to note when preparing your spreadsheet!

-Here is a [sample spreadsheet](https://docs.google.com/spreadsheets/d/1hWybja47YMeKs3-mmOts-QkJANj2WcHPVLlYJ-lfUro/edit?usp=sharing) for you to copy to start!
-There is already some sample data inside the sheet, feel free to delete that.
+To start, here is a [sample spreadsheet](https://docs.google.com/spreadsheets/d/1hWybja47YMeKs3-mmOts-QkJANj2WcHPVLlYJ-lfUro/edit?usp=sharing) for you to copy!
+There is already some sample data inside the sheet, feel free to edit that.

 ### Constraints
-Take note of the following when filling in your spreadsheet data,
+Do take note of the following when preparing your contacts,
 1. Do not try to import a .csv file that is empty.
 2. Do not change the capitalisation of the sections at the top, if you do, UniLink will not be able to import your data correctly.
 3. Note that the contact type can only be either Work, Personal or School.
 If that contact contains any other contact type, or no contact type, it will fail to import.